George Biskup: Bishop of Des Moines

-Biskup was named by Pope Paul VI as the fifth bishop of the Diocese of Des Moines on February 3, 1965.
-He was installed on March 19, 1965, in St. Ambrose Cathedral in Des Moines.
+Biskup was named by Pope Paul VI as the fifth bishop of Des Moines on February 3, 1965.
+He was installed on March 19, 1965, in St. Ambrose Cathedral in Des Moines, Iowa..
 In 1966 he purchased 55 acre from the Des Moines Golf and Country Club in West Des Moines to construct Dowling Catholic High School.
 He also started to implement the changes in the church as a result of Vatican II.

 Coadjutor Archbishop and Archbishop of Indianapolis

-Biskup was appointed by Paul VI as coadjutor archbishop of the Archdiocese of Indianapolis and titular archbishop of Tamalluma on July 20, 1967.
-He was formally received into the archdiocese at Saints Peter and Paul Cathedral on October 10, 1967, and also served as pastor of Holy Cross Parish in Indianapolis.
+Biskup was appointed by Paul VI as coadjutor archbishop of Indianapolis and titular archbishop of Tamalluma on July 20, 1967.
+He was formally received into the archdiocese at Saints Peter and Paul Cathedral in Indianapolis, Indiana, on October 10, 1967, and also served as pastor of Holy Cross Parish in that city..

 Following the resignation of Archbishop Paul Schulte, Biskup automatically succeeded him as the third archbishop of Indianapolis on January 3, 1970.
 He supported the concept of Total Catholic Education and established lay boards of education to govern parochial schools.
-It was also during Biskup's tenure that the archdiocese became nationally known for its holistic approach to Catholic education under then-superintendent of Catholic schools, the Rev. Gerald Andrew Gettelfinger.
+It was also during Biskup's tenure that the archdiocese became nationally known for its holistic approach to Catholic education under the superintendent of Catholic schools, Reverend Gerald Andrew Gettelfinger.

+Retirement and death

 On March 20, 1979, Pope John Paul II accepted Biskup's resignation as archbishop of Indianapolis.
 George Biskup died at St. Vincent Hospital in Indianapolis on October 17, 1979, at age 68.
 He is buried at Calvary Chapel Mausoleum in Indianapolis.